Jewel-Systems/cedar/README.md

 - [ ] Sign Lateness Register
 - [x] Loan Device
 - [x] Return Device

+## Bugs that still need to be fixed:

+- [x] Adding device - multiple times.

+- [x] Change ID showing in rental devices (loaded by) to users full name

+- [x] Return device .js on line 41

+- [x] Renting a device and returning it before it was taken out

+- [x] Reserving 1000 (more than a realistic number of MacBooks) laptop

+- [ ] Blanking of screen after rentals (modal) -- Not sure how to replicate this bug

+- [x] Grey out buttons for devices that are not null

+- [x] Adding a user (pictures)

+- [x] Add active for admin (for devices, weather devices are active or not)

 ## License
 This project is developed under the [MIT license](LICENSE)